 Cindy Roper is the Research and Planning Administrator at the Charles H. Houston Center for the Study of the Black Experience in Education.
 She has a Bachelor of Arts degree in Psychology and Sociology and a Master of Science degree in Applied Sociology from Clemson University.
 She is also a doctoral student in the Policy Studies Program at Clemson University.
 Her research interests include evaluation, policy research, financial aid, and the effects of inequity on education and life outcomes.

 Roper has conducted evaluations for the U.S. Department of Housing and Urban Development, U.S. Department of Education, and U.S. Department of Agriculture.
 She evaluated programs for Clemson University, the South Carolina Department of Juvenile Justice, and school districts.
-She co-authored papers on sustainability, economic indicators at the state level, burning of Black churches, and employment transportation needs.
+At the Charles H. Houston Center, her research focuses on examining the factors impacting student achievement among African Americans.

 Cherese F. Fine is the Program Coordinator in the Charles H. Houston Center for the Study of the Black Experience in Education.
 She has earned a bachelor’s degree in marketing management and a master’s degree in sport administration from the University of New Mexico.
 She also earned her Doctor of Philosophy in Educational Leadership at Clemson University.

 Dr. Fine’s research agenda focuses on the dynamics between intercollegiate athletics and higher education, as well as the academic and social experiences of underrepresented students on college campuses.
 Dr. Fine has worked in higher education in numerous areas that include academic affairs, student affairs, diversity, and athletics.
 At the Charles H. Houston Center, she focuses on outreach programs and research centered on college access and readiness among African American students.